johnly55/cs4700-pj01/README.md

 m00 and the remaining machines will be numbered sequentially.
 This should allow you to write a wrapper program that processes all of the machines in a single run.

+## Input
+- Input file: strings.txt (the same file for all machines)
+- Machine description file: basename.fa

 ## Output

-- Machine description file: basename.fa
 - Accepted strings: basename.txt
 - Log file: fa.log
-- Input file: strings.txt (the same file for all machines)